cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/cli.md

 *   Various units prefixed with `dcos` in `/etc/systemd/system` :   Copies of the units in `/etc/systemd/system/dcos.target.wants`.
 They must be at the top folder as well as inside `dcos.target.wants`.

-# Create a Script for IP Address Discovery
+# Create an IP detection script

 In this step you create an IP detect script to broadcast the IP address of each node across the cluster.
 Each node in a DC/OS cluster has a unique IP address that is used to communicate between nodes in the cluster.
 The IP detect script prints the unique IPv4 address of a node to STDOUT each time DC/OS is started on the node.